Bridging the divide: axion searches and axino phenomenology at colliders: Introduction

-We begin in Section~\ref{sec:axion} with an overview of axion physics.
-In Section~\ref{sec:model} we discuss a supersymmetrized DFSZ axion model, focusing on the dynamics of the neutralinos with the addition of an axino.
-In Section~\ref{sec:collider} we discuss a Monte Carlo simulation model for a signal process which exhibits both displaced vertices and missing transverse momentum.
+We begin in section~\ref{sec:axion} with an overview of axion physics.
+In section~\ref{sec:model} we discuss a supersymmetrized DFSZ axion model, focusing on the dynamics of the neutralinos with the addition of an axino.
+In section~\ref{sec:collider} we discuss a Monte Carlo simulation model for a signal process which exhibits both displaced vertices and missing transverse momentum.
 Using a \MadAnalysis{5}~\cite{MadAnalysis5:2012} emulation of the ATLAS experiment at the Large Hadron Collider (LHC)~\cite{ATLAS:MainPaper}, we estimate the sensitivity to this process and projected constraints on this model assuming an integrated luminosity equivalent to the LHC Run 2 dataset.
-In Section~\ref{sec:interpretation} we discuss the interpretation of positive signals and exclusions if we consider the supersymmetric DFSZ axion in the landscape of direct-detection and astrophysical axion searches.
-We additionally consider the search for axinos in comparison to the searches for light gravitinos at colliders which have similar signal processes.
+In section~\ref{sec:interpretation} we discuss the interpretation of positive signals and exclusions if we consider the supersymmetric DFSZ axion in the landscape of direct-detection and astrophysical axion searches.
+We also compare the axino search to searches for light gravitinos which have similar signal processes at colliders.